PJaros/menu_pdf/readme.md

 ## Current state

-This project is still work in progress.
-And important features are still missing.
+This project is almost feature complete.

 Currently, it shows a egui window with a calendar selector and several multiline editors.
-Data is loaded from the demo_menu-ini file.
+Data is loaded and saved from the menu.ini file.

+It has been developed and tested under Linux.
+It has been (briefly) tested on Windows 11 and works.
+But it won't work on a virtualized Windows 11 as egui doesn't support that.

 # Dependencies
  - Uses https://github.com/typst/typst to design and create the PDF